WHO WE ARE

-Dominique spent five years traveling and interviewing people as part of a humanitarian documentary project.
+Dominique spent five years travelling and interviewing people as part of a humanitarian documentary project.
 During these travels she spoke to former child soldiers in Uganda, communities in Kenya, refugees in Palestine and along the Jordanian border, "untouchables" in India, and veterans in Oklahoma.
 She also volunteered for a year at Mants'ase Children's Home in Lesotho.
 These travels and experiences were her inspiration in establishing The Village.
-Dominique is also an award-winning theatre director, writer, and producer.

 Board of Trustees

 Edward served in the Royal Green Jackets in the 1980's and 1990's seeing active service in Northern Ireland.
 On leaving the Army he worked in the City at Cazenove and Salomon Brothers where he finished as a Managing Director running the Asian equity business in Europe.
 In 2009 his nephew was injured in Afghanistan while serving with The Rifles.
 As a result, Edward set up Walking With The Wounded, where he is CEO.
 He has skied to Poles, ran the largest maritime archaeological project ever and sits on the board of the Endeavour Fund, part of the Royal Foundation of the Duke and Duchess of Cambridge and Duke and Duchess of Sussex.

 Darryl Eales is currently Chairman of a number of businesses globally, having previously worked for Lloyds Development Capital for 18 years, latterly as CEO.
 He has been a consistent advocate for investors and businesses to play a strong role in supporting local communities - with a history of leading community initiatives that have raised considerable funds for UK, regional and international charities.